Raghavvram/pfSense-related/vpn_tab.md

 The **VPN** menu in pfSense is where you manage all virtual private network configurations and settings.
-Here's a detailed breakdown of its options:

 1. **IPsec**: Configure and manage IPsec VPN tunnels, including phase 1 and phase 2 settings for secure site-to-site or client-to-site connections.